 When Lilly first arrived she had multiple health concerns, including being severely underweight.
 She hardly had any hair on her body, and her skin was very red and inflammed in several areas.
 We are happy to report that she has steadily gained weight (almost 20 pounds) and is looking much better.
 Lilly's bloodwork also revealed that she has a thyroid condition (hypothyroidism) which was definitely contributing to her poor overall health and lack of hair.
 After starting multiple medications (for thyroid, fungal infection, medicated shampoo, and possible skin allergies) she definitely looks so much better, and she will likely need to continue on at least the thyroid medication for her entire life.
 Lilly does not do well with cats at all, and is very selective about her dog friends - so she will be happiest as an only pet, and with a family that understands she would not do well at dog parks, trails, or other places where other dogs may be visiting too.

-However after a couple months of steady improvements when Lilly first arrived to Safe Haven, she still seemed to have a few lingering issues with her coat and skin.
+After a couple months of steady improvements when Lilly first arrived to Safe Haven, she still seemed to have a few lingering issues with her coat and skin.
 At times the skin on her feet, belly and face turn red, and she has even broke out in hives a few times - so on 3/11/2020 Lilly went to an appointment with a specialty vet (Dermatologist) at Eastern Iowa Vet Specialty Center in Cedar Rapids.
 The vet is making some adjustments with Lilly's medication to try and help determine if she may have any environmental or food allergies.
-Depending on Lilly's response, we may need to do actual allergy testing in April.
+Depending on Lilly's response, we may need to do actual allergy testing.
 We hope to have some answers in a month.
 We are determined to help Lilly feel and look even better.
 We feel Lilly is stable enough for us to start looking for Lilly's FOREVER HOME and hope that her family will love her as deeply as we do!